Generalized exponential basis for efficient solving of homogeneous diffusion free boundary problems: Russian option pricing: Numerical experiments

 The computation of the value function \eqref{eq_F_1} requires the possibility to compute values of $\tilde {E}_{n}(y)$ at arbitrary point $y\in[0,L]$.
-For that we have approximated these functions by splines using the routine \texttt{spapi} in Matlab.
+For that we have approximated the functions $\tilde E_n(y)$ by splines using the routine \texttt{spapi} in Matlab.